hakanyavaseng/Redis-Notes/README.md

 <h3>05 - Redis Pub/Sub - MessageBroker </h3>

-Redis her ne kadar caching süreçlerinde kullanılıyor olsa da özünde bir pub/sub işlemi yapabilen bir message broker özelliği de barındırmaktadır.
+<p>Although Redis is primarily used in caching processes, it also functions as a message broker capable of performing pub/sub operations.</p>
-Redis'te pub/sub işlemini gerçekleştirebilmek için birkaç farklı yol mevcuttur:
+<p>To achieve pub/sub operations in Redis, there are several methods:</p>

 <ul>
     <li>Redis CLI</li>